 In the last poll, only 10 percent of respondents rated “marketing professionals” as having high or very high ethical standards.
-While we do believe that the bad reputation isn’t unfounded, we can only do our part by adhering to our own values, which we’ve outlined below.
+While we do believe that the bad reputation isn’t unfounded, we want to do our part by advancing and adhering to a core set of values.

 - Always deliver value to clients, our audience and each other.

 - Quality first.
 Quick and dirty may have its place – but it’s not here.

 - Challenge convention.
 If the status quo were the answer, we wouldn’t be asking the question.